rancher-government-carbide/releasebot/README.md

 A rudimentary daemon that monitors github repos for new releases.

-This is meant to push release events to external sources, currently only slack notifications and tekton pipelines are supported.
+This is meant to push release events to external sources.
 Usually this type of event can be pushed by a github action, however if you wish to monitor repos that you don't control then this may come in handy.

 ## Configuration

+### Environment
 | Environment Variable  | Description                                       | Optional          |
 | --------------------  | -----------                                       | --------          |
 | slack_token           | Oauth token for Your Workspace                    | false             |